dipeanthonia/dipeanthonia/README.md

 - 🔭 I’m an engineering student
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m a data analyst
+-